isomerpages/moe-punggolsec/_cce/MOE Sexuality Ed in Schools/Secondary 4.md

 <p>(60 mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This lesson aims to help students recognise unhealthy relationships and
+<p>This lesson aims to help studentsrecognise unhealthy relationships and
 build their help-seeking skills.
 Students will learn to identify potential signs of an unhealthy relationship and recognise the different forms of dating violence.
 They will get to understand why dating violence occurs,